Prompting Depth Anything for 4K Resolution Accurate Metric Depth Estimation: Method

 \subsection{Training Prompt Depth Anything}

 Training \fullname simultaneously requires a low-cost LiDAR and precise GT depth.
 However, synthetic data~\cite{roberts2021} do not contain LiDAR depth, real-world data with noisy LiDAR depth~\cite{yeshwanth2023scannet++} only have imprecise depth annotations.
 Therefore, we propose a LiDAR simulation method for synthetic data and generate pseudo GT depth from ZipNeRF~\cite{barron2023zip} with an edge-aware depth loss for real data.
+Note that more effective approaches~\cite{xie2024envgs,yan2024street} can be applied.

 \paragraph{Synthetic data: LiDAR simulation.} A LiDAR depth map is low-resolution and noisy.
 The naive approach for simulating it is to directly downsample the synthetic data depth map.
 However, this method leads to the model learning depth super-resolution, as shown in \cref{fig:ablation}, meaning that the model does not correct the LiDAR noise.
 To simulate the noise, we introduce a sparse anchor interpolation method.
 Specifically, we first downsample the GT depth map to low-resolution ($192 \times 256$, exactly the depth resolution of iPhone ARKit Depth).
 Then we sample points on this depth map using a distorted grid with a stride (7 in practice).
 The remaining depth values are interpolated from these points using RGB similarity with KNN.
 As shown in \cref{fig:ablation}, it effectively simulates LiDAR noise and results in better depth prediction.
 We provide visualization results of the simulated LiDAR in the supp.